Baby-Naps

 • Allow some self-soothing time if the baby wakes mid-nap

-Give your baby a few minutes to go back asleep on their own before intervening if they wake up in the middle of their nap.
+Give your baby a few minutes to go back to sleep on their own before intervening if they wake up in the middle of their nap.

 How To Extend Baby Naps

 To prevent overtiredness, start by making sure your baby is falling asleep at the appropriate time.
-Pay close attention to their wake-up time and monitor it, and make sure the sleep environment is cool, quiet, and dark, and maintain a regular and soothing nap schedule.
-Lastly, wait a few minutes before stepping in to help your baby self-soothe if they wake up too early.
+Pay close attention to their wake-up time and monitor it.
+If you are dealing with a baby taking short naps how to fix, make sure the sleep environment is cool, quiet, and dark, and maintain a regular and soothing nap schedule.
+Lastly, you can dress them in a langot for newborn and wait a few minutes before stepping in to help your baby self-soothe if they wake up too early.

 Why Do Babies Wake Up Crying From Naps